Why livestock owners need to be prepared

 - Avoid parking tractors and vehicles in or near the barn.
 Engine heat and backfires can spark a flame.
 Also, store other machinery and flammable materials outside the barn.

 - Inspect electrical systems regularly and immediately correct any problems.
-Rodents can chew on electrical wiring and cause damage that can quickly become a fire hazard.
+Rodents can chew electrical wiring and cause damage that can quickly become a fire hazard.

 - Keep appliances to a minimum in the barn.
 Use only when someone is in the barn.